2ndsleep/2ndsleep.github.io/_drafts/thoughts/2024-04-02-public-ip-over-vpn.md

 Since this was required to process pharmacy payments, let me first offer the briefest background on how retail pharmacies process claims.
 When it's time to pick up your pills (none of my business what it's for), the pharmacy tech sends your prescription and insurance information to your insurance company.
 The insurance company responds back immediately with how much they will reimburse the pharmacy and how much the patient owes.
 It's actually a pretty well-oiled machine.

 But just like every other part of the medical industry, there is a middleman in this process.
 Each pharmacy doesn't make a direct connection to each of the roughly [66 pharmacy insurers](https://content.naic.org/cipr-topics/pharmacy-benefit-managers) in the US.
-Instead, a pharmacy makes a connection to something known as a **clearinghouse** that relays the connection to the correct insurance company.
+Instead, a pharmacy makes a connection to something known as a **clearinghouse** that relays the claim to the correct insurance company.
 The clearinghouse is like a hub in the middle of a wagon wheel.
 It connects to all the pharmacies and all the insurance companies.

+{% capture pharmacy_attribution %}
+{% include attribution.html title='house' image_link='https://commons.wikimedia.org/wiki/File:House.svg' author='barretr (Open Clip Art Library)' author_link='http://openclipart.org/media/people/barretr' license='CC0' license_link='https://creativecommons.org/publicdomain/zero/1.0/deed.en' %}<br />
+{% include attribution.html title='office building' image_link='https://commons.wikimedia.org/wiki/File:587-office-building.svg' author='Vincent Le Moign' author_link='https://twitter.com/webalys' license='CC BY 4.0' license_link='https://creativecommons.org/licenses/by/4.0' %}
+{% endcapture %}

+{% include svg.html path="svg/pharmacy-clearinghouse.svg" caption="Who would have guessed that any part of the American healthcare system is actually efficient?" attribution=pharmacy_attribution %}

 <p class="notice--info">My experience with this is only in the pharmacy space, but my understanding is that this model is the same for medical claims processing.<br /><br />For stupid historical reasons, the pharmacy coverage part of your medical insurance is technically known as a pharmacy benefit manager or PBM.
 If you find yourself at a dinner party sitting next to someone in the retail pharmacy space, use the term "PBM" and watch their face light up and buckle in for a really boring conversation.</p>